 As this programme has a professional qualification and professional standards attached to it, the majority of our students go into primary schools as their progression route.
-A small number of students, will go into professions related to teaching (e.g. teaching assistant, social care etc.).
-Students continue to achieve extremely well in terms of employment in teaching.
+A small number

 Student employability

 Students undertaking the BA (Hons) Teaching in Primary Education Top Up (with QTS) have many opportunities to build links with employers.
 Each student will spend time in at least two different primary schools during their time on the course as work-based learning.
 Students will come to the course with their main placement school, but the University Primary Partnership team will provide Quality Assurance of all placements to ensure consistent standards of training.
 The alternative placement will be organised by the Partnership Team in collaboration with the needs of the main school and the student.
 The course runs over 3 days a week, typically 1 day in University and 2 days in school.
 These days will be kept consistent to allow students to maintain employment throughout the course.
 There will be an expectation for 2 fulltime, 6 week placements in order for the course to be compliant with DFE requirements for the award of QTS.
 Students are also encouraged to become involved in University initiatives to help develop skills and attributes required by employers.
 Throughout the programme, there is an emphasis on employability through: